Random non-Hermitian Hamiltonian framework for symmetry breaking dynamics

-{\it Real-time dynamics when $h\neq 0$.---}Next, we set $\gamma=1$ as the unit of energy and examine how $h$ and $J$ affect the probability migration from symmetry-preserved to SSB states, using Eq.~\eqref{eq:m:sol}.
-The probability migration is indicated by the slope of $F(\bar{s})$ (i.e. $P(\bar{s})$) at $\bar{s}=\pm 1/2$, which increases from zero to infinity, or by the slope at $\bar{s}=0$, which decreases from infinity towards zero.
-Figure~\ref{fig:sca} (bottom panels) shows $F(\bar{s})$ for $h=0.2$ (red dots) at different times.
-We observe no significant deviation from the exact solution (black solid line) until after $t\sim 2$, after which the deviation becomes more pronounced at later times (e.g., $t =4.2$).
+Next, we set $\gamma = 1$ as the unit of energy and examine how the parameters $h$ and $J$ influence the probability migration from the symmetry-preserving state to the SSB states, using Eq.~\eqref{eq:m:sol}.

+The probability migration is reflected in the slope of the cumulant distribution $F(\bar{s})$, or equivalently, in the probability density $P(\bar{s})$, at $\bar{s} = \pm 1/2$, which increases from zero to infinity as time progresses.
+Alternatively, it can be seen in the slope at $\bar{s} = 0$, which decreases from infinity toward zero.
+Note that the case of $h = 0$ is exactly equivalent to the case where $\hat{H}_0 = 0$, which has already been discussed earlier.
+In this situation, the Dicke basis states $\ket{s}$ are eigenstates of $\hat{H}_0$, so the Hermitian Hamiltonian contributes only a phase to the wave function $\psi(t,s)$ and therefore does not affect the location of the maximum of $\left| \psi(t,s) \right|^2$, i.e., the value of $\bar{s}$ (see Appendix~\ref{sec:app:seh} for the detail).

+Figure~\ref{fig:sca} (bottom panels) shows $F(\bar{s})$ for $h = 0.2$ (red dots) at different times.
+For comparison, the exact results for $h = 0$ (black solid lines, identical to those shown in Fig.~\ref{fig:strict}) are also plotted, which exhibit perfect probability migration, as previously discussed.
+We observe that the results for $h = 0.2$ closely follow the exact $h = 0$ solution up to approximately $t \sim 2$.
+Beyond this point, noticeable deviations begin to appear, becoming more pronounced at later times (e.g., $t = 4.2$).